BRUHItsABunny/go-android-firebase/README.md

 * Emulate an installation callback
 * Authenticate and register users to Firebase authentication
 * Get a notification token
+* Being able to listen for push notifications (android apps only)

 In the future I hope to add the following features:
-* Being able to listen for push notifications
+* Being able to listen for push notifications (chromium web push)

 ### Examples